Light Reflector Hood 101: The Ultimate Guide – Gro Indoor

 Think of a reflector as a tool for shaping light.
 It helps you create an even canopy of light, preventing hot spots that can scorch leaves and eliminating dark corners where plants might struggle.
 The right hood also plays a huge role in managing the temperature of your grow space, which is critical for a healthy garden.
 With so many options out there—from simple wing reflectors to sophisticated air-cooled hoods—it’s easy to feel a little lost.
 But don’t worry.
 We’ll walk through the most important factors to consider, like size, material, cooling capabilities, and coverage area.
 By the end of this guide, you’ll know exactly what to look for to match a reflector to your specific indoor garden.

-Check Size and Compatibility with Your Lights
+Does It Fit?
+Check Size and Compatibility

 Before you get caught up in features, let's cover the basics: your reflector must be compatible with your grow light.
 Check the reflector’s specifications to see what type of bulbs it’s designed for, whether that’s HPS, MH, or specific LED grow lights.
 The socket type and wattage rating are also critical.
 Using an incompatible bulb can be inefficient at best and a safety hazard at worst.